stavroskasidis/RazorSharpJS/README.md

     }
   ```
 ### 2. Create the main view
-Create the main view that will serve as a layout for our other views.
+Create the main view that will serve as a layout for our other views and add the script for jquery (prerequisite) and razorsharp.js.
 Notice the `rs-body` directive.
 This directive instructs RazorSharpJS that the decorated element will be the placeholder for our views.

   **Views\ApplicationStart\Main.cshtml**